Ajamillion/clode/docs/delivery-plan.md

 ### 4.4 Preparing Milestone M4 – Platform Hardening

-- Stand up packaging and deployment automation: Docker Compose for the full stack, plus documented offline bundles with simplified solver/driver datasets.
+- Extend the docker-compose stack with additional services (Redis/worker pools) and package documented offline bundles with simplified solver/driver datasets.
 - Layer observability (structured logs + Prometheus metrics) into the gateway and solver workers, wiring Grafana dashboards for runtime health.
 - Implement licensing and feature-flag enforcement paths needed for pro/academic SKUs outlined in the main spec.
 - Target readiness: **Iterations 18–20**, culminating in release-candidate documentation and installer assets.